All Episodes

 You bet.

-See, that all helps too.
+See, that all helps, too.

-You don't tell the American people what the world wants them to do, and they it doesn't work that way.
+You don't tell the American people what the world wants them to do, and it doesn't work that way.

 They can try all this stuff.

-Folks, it's gonna backfire.
+Folks, it's going to backfire.

 Don't doubt me.

-Let's see here.
+Now, let's see here.

 The Associated Press is reporting this.

-Since John McCain picked Palin as his running mate, retired prosecutor Stephen Branchflower made the request of the State House and the Senate Judiciary Committees, which are expected to expected to approve his request, this political hackery going on here.
+Retired prosecutor Stephen Branchflower made the request of the state house and the Senate Judiciary Committees, which are expected to approve his request.

 What was it?

-He did something to it.
+He did something to tasered a 10-year-old.

-And a couple of other things.
+Actually, tasered a 10-year-old and a couple of other things.

 Now, look, I want you people to remember something.